evastgh/evastgh.github.io/_pages/about.md

 I am a Research Engineer at [Adobe Research](https://research.adobe.com/) Seattle, working on geometry and physics related research and tools.
 I have worked in and published papers in the fields of **geometric deep learning**, **geometry optimization**, and **physics-based simulation** of all kinds of materials (solids, fluids, waves, cloth, hair, friction / contact, deformable bodies, plasticity, visco-elasto-plasticity, and fracture / damage).
 My research interests are in building fast and powerful mathematical models into robust engineering solutions to everything in computer graphics.

-I received my PhD in (Applied and Computational) Mathematics from [UCLA](https://www.math.ucla.edu/research/cam) advised by Prof. [Joseph Teran](https://www.math.ucla.edu/~jteran/), and worked as a postdoc at [UCSD](https://cse.ucsd.edu/) with Prof. [Albert Chern](https://cseweb.ucsd.edu/~alchern/).
+I received my PhD in (Applied and Computational) Mathematics from [UCLA](https://www.math.ucla.edu/research/cam) advised by Prof. [Joseph Teran](https://www.math.ucla.edu/~jteran/), and worked as a postdoc at [UCSD Computer Science and Engineering](https://cse.ucsd.edu/) with Prof. [Albert Chern](https://cseweb.ucsd.edu/~alchern/).

 **Community Service**
-I served at [Women in Math at UCLA](https://www.math.ucla.edu/grad/women-in-math), UCLA Math Grad Student Organization, [UCLA Math and Physical Sciences Council](https://www.math.ucla.edu/~mpsc/math/), and [UCLA Grad Student Association](https://gsa.asucla.ucla.edu/) for years.
-In 2017 I created the [UCLA Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) to strengthen the community and encourage connections between undergraduate and graduate women in math.
+I served at [Women in Math at UCLA](https://www.math.ucla.edu/grad/women-in-math), [UCLA Math Grad Student Organization](https://ww3.math.ucla.edu/student-groups/), [UCLA Math and Physical Sciences Council](https://www.math.ucla.edu/~mpsc/math/), and [UCLA Grad Student Association](https://gsa.asucla.ucla.edu/) for years.
+In 2017 I created the [UCLA Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) to encourage connections and mentorship between undergraduate and graduate women in math.

 **Personal**
-I spend most of my free time hiking (see [my Via Alpina experience](/MyViaAlpinaGreenExperience/)) and cooking (see [my little cooking blog](/cooking/)).
+I like strength training, hiking (see [my Via Alpina experience](/MyViaAlpinaGreenExperience/)), and cooking.
 [WiGRAPH](https://www.wigraph.org/) featured me in an [interview](https://www.wigraph.org/post-postdocs.html) and you can find more about me there.